 - Become aware of the Department Evaluation Schedule (discuss with your division director or mentor): Promotion & Tenure Evaluation Meeting; Mid-Career Evaluation (Tenure Track Only); Full Review - when up for promotion

-Your success is up to you, but your chair, division director, mentors, senior department colleagues and the Office of Professional Development and Faculty Affairs are available to guide you through the process and answer your questions along the way.
+Your success is up to you, but your chair, division director, mentors, senior department colleagues and the Faculty Affairs and Faculty Development office are available to guide you through the process and answer your questions along the way.

 The year you go up for promotion and/or tenure may vary based upon your track and approved leave extensions, however, the schedule below remains the same.

-- Between February and April, make appointment to visit with Dr. Robert Klein, the Associate Dean and Jo Halverson, the Director in the Office of Professional Development and Faculty Affairs (PDFA) about promotion.
+- Between February and April, make appointment to visit with Dianne Durham, the Associate Dean and Jo Halverson, the Director in the Faculty Affairs and Faculty Development office about promotion.

 - Follow the SOM P&T Schedule to the letter

-- Spring — Attend one of the Office of Professional Development and Faculty Affairs (PDFA) P&T Informational Seminars on the Promotion &Tenure process.
-Contact the PDFA Office for the schedule.
+- Spring — Attend one of the Faculty Affairs and Faculty Development P&T Informational Seminars on the Promotion &Tenure process.
+Contact the Faculty Affairs and Faculty Development office for the schedule.
 If your division has a designated staff member who assists in the preparation of your documents, he/she should attend one of the training sessions as well.
 See SOM "Submission Checklist" for complete list of required documents.